UIUC-iSchool-DataViz/spring2019/week03/lecture03.md

 We can split or group collections of data based on some characteristic.
 <!-- .slide: data-background-image="images/split_finished.svg" data-background-size="65% auto" data-background-position="top 10.0em center"-->

+notes:
+perhaps the type of vehicle, or whether the accident resulted in an injury, or by the number of vehicles involved

+Each of these subsets might create their own questions worth investigating.

 ---